flatironhealth/fh-immuta-utils/doc/managing_policies.md

 ## Subscription Policies

+### Configuration and CLI Entrypoint

 fh-immuta-utils also allows creating subscription policies, where access to a data source is based on membership in a particular IAM group.
 Subscription policies in Immuta dictate who can subscribe to data sources, which allows for querying those data sources.
 Similar to data policies, they are based on **actions** and **circumstances**:

 * **Actions** define how the policy restricts, and for whom it restricts.